cyrildewit/cyrildewit.github.io/_posts/2019-06-30-my-notes-from-the-foreword-of-clean-code.md

 * with ourselves about our code

 "Did we do our best to leave the code base cleaner than we found it?"

+---

+_Please by this book if you want know more about the above notes.
+These notes only serve as a quick reference to important information in the book.
+If these notes are too insightfull and in conflict with the copyright, please get in touch with me._